-IUFRO is the global network for forest science cooperation.
-It is the only world-wide international organization devoted to forest research and related sciences and has a unique membership which brings together research organizations, universities and individual scientists, as well as decision-making authorities and other stakeholders with an interest in and focus on forests and trees.
+The International Union of Forest Research Organizations (IUFRO) is the leading global network for forest science cooperation.
+It is the only worldwide international organization devoted to forest research and related sciences.
+Our unique membership brings together research organizations, universities and individual scientists, as well as decision-making authorities and other stakeholders with an interest in and focus on forests and trees.

 1 Forests for People